Encentivize/Jobs/README.md

 # Jobs
 Vacancies at Encentivize

+## Position availalbe for a junior Industrial Psychologist/ Behavioural Consultant
+We are looking for an industrial psychologist to join our dynamic team and product.
+This individual must be interested in organisational culture, reward and recognition, motivation, behavioural economics as well as technology.
+Our team is dynamic and self-driven and we are looking for someone who is able add value to our product and service offering.
+As a Behavioural Consultant you will navigate clients through the process of defining the behaviors which drive their company objectives and culture.
+The Behavioral Consultant sets-up – and ensures a smooth implementation of the program and provides a key account management function.
+The position furthermore requires doing research for product development and writing articles and content for our trendy [Do Work Happy](http://doworkhappy.co.za) and Workpoints [blog sites](http://blog.workpoints.co.za/) on a rotating basis.
+As part of a new venture, additional duties also include supporting the business in marketing and sales initiatives.

+Preferred Qualifications/Experience

+- Registered industrial psychologist with the HPCSA
+- Interest or expertise in motivation, rewards/loyalty environment
+- 1-2 years’ work experience (see list below)
+- Must have a valid driver’s license and own vehicle
+- Experience within software development industry will be advantageous.

+Behaviours /Competencies

+- Ability to self-manage and think on your feet;
+- Emotionally intelligent;
+- Well presented;
+- Values high quality of work and timeous execution;
+- Enjoys research and sales;
+- Entrepreneurial spirit;
+- Solution orientated;
+- Ability and willingness to fulfil roles beyond normal IOP qualification;
+- Adaptable and flexible;
+- Professional and accountable
+- Ability to listen, debate and defend ideas

+Skills

+- Broad understanding of behavioral psychology and organizational psychology;
+- Interest in, and understanding of organizational culture;
+- Interest in, and understanding of reward and recognition programmes;
+- Deep understanding of business principles;
+- Business level communication skills (verbal, written and presentation);
+- Project management;
+- Data analysis and solution development;
+- Key account management;
+- Ability to execute;
+- General administration.

 ## Position for a junior developer on the Encentivize Engineering Team
 Encentivize is hiring!
 We’re on the hunt for a tech obsessed person to help us build killer products.
 If you match the below, and think you’d like to join our challenge, drop us a line - we’d love to meet you!